The Symplectic Geometry of p-Form Gauge Fields: Global Structure and Chern-Simons Interactions

 \section{Global Structure and Chern-Simons Interactions}

 We now relax the condition that the Lagrangian $\mathcal{L}$ is a globally-defined top form, requiring only that the field equations for $A$ and $\phi$ are globally-defined.
+Dualites for theories with Chern-Simons terms in the field strengths or in the action have been discussed in e.g.\ \cite{Cremmer:1997ct, Cremmer:1998px}; here we give a general discussion including the extension to non-linear theories.
 We demand that the Lagrangian is only locally defined, so that in each patch $U_{\alpha}$ of a contractible open cover of $\mathcal{M}$ there is a top form $\mathcal{L}_{\alpha}$, such that in overlaps

 for some $D - 1$ forms $\rho_{\alpha \beta} (F, \phi)$ on $U_{\alpha} \cap U_{\beta}$.
 Then there are $D - q$ forms $G_{\alpha a}$ in $U_\alpha$ defined by

 with transition functions

 The $G_{\alpha a} $ are \emph{not} globally-defined forms in general.
 However, the field equations